ThirVondukr/passlib/docs/lib/passlib.totp.rst

 .. automethod:: TOTP.to_uri

+.. automethod:: TOTP.pretty_key

 .. seealso::

-    The :meth:`TOTP.from_source` and :meth:`TOTP.from_uri` constructors for decoding URIs.
+    * The :meth:`TOTP.from_source` and :meth:`TOTP.from_uri` constructors for decoding URIs.

-.. automethod:: TOTP.pretty_key
+    * The :ref:`totp-configuring-clients` tutorial for details
+      about these methods, and how to render URIs to a QR Code.

 .. _totp-serialization: